Gops0/DogAPI_wallpaper/README.md

 Dog CEO API: For providing the free dog image API.
 Glide: For effortless image loading.
 OkHttp: For robust HTTP requests.
-Made with ❤️ by Your Name
+Made with ❤️ by Gopal Jaju

 markdown
 Copy code